zingale/phy504/_sources/roots.rst.txt

    :align: center

-Bisection is slow to converge -- it only reduces the error by a factor of 2 each iteration.
+Bisection is slow to converge---it only reduces the error by a factor of 2 each iteration.

 .. note::